-Bedding and grooming equipment should be washed or heated above 60°C or frozen overnight and the environment and any other possible contact areas checked to prevent transmission to other animals.
+Bedding and grooming equipment should be washed and the environment and any other possible contact areas checked to prevent transmission to other animals.

-- See www.esccap.org for therapy tables by country or region. - For more information see: ESCCAP Guideline 03: Control of Ectoparasites in Dogs and Cats. - A Photo courtesy of Department Infectious Diseases and Immunology, Faculty of Veterinary Medicine, Utrecht University.
+- See www.esccap.org for therapy tables by country or region. - For more information see: ESCCAP Guideline 3: Control of Ectoparasites in Dogs and Cats. - A Photo courtesy of Department Infectious Diseases and Immunology, Faculty of Veterinary Medicine, Utrecht University.